paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 ![Screenshot of Kibana Tools - used to create, manage, tune searches in the Knowledgebase](images/kibana_index_management.png "Screenshot of Kibana Tools - used to create, manage, tune searches in the Knowledgebase")

 No screenshot, but also automatically started is the Portainer Web Management for Docker, available at https://localhost:9443 .
 This can safely be commented out in the docker-compose file if this is not needed.

+## Starting the service infrastructure
+* TODO - what it is
+* TODO - simple-server.py

 ## Configuring Tokens
 Some APIs (Copilot, OpenAI, Teamworks helpdesk) require tokens the first time the are run.
 Please consult the documentation to retrieve these.
 The script will ask you for these and store locally.
 This is a plain text json file, you may wish to review how has access to it.